August 9, 2016

-Excited to share that my Fulbright Senior Specialist status has be renewed and that I will be teaching at the Tbilisi State Conservatoire (Wikipedia site) located in Tbilisi, Georgia (that’s the Republic of Georgia, bordering on Armenia, Azerbaijan, Turkey and southern Russia).
+Excited to share that my Fulbright Senior Specialist status has been renewed and that I will be teaching at the Tbilisi State Conservatoire (Wikipedia site) located in Tbilisi, Georgia (that’s the Republic of Georgia, bordering on Armenia, Azerbaijan, Turkey and southern Russia).
 I will also be performing at the Kavkaz Jazz Festival in Tbilisi.
 Joining me will be guitarist Craig Wagner and journalist Marty Rosen.

 A major feature of my work will be to act in the role of coordinator/mediator, bringing together musicians from Georgia, Armenia, Azerbaijan, Turkey and others from throughout the region thru playing jazz.
 Master classes and joint ensembles will be offered.
 It is an exciting time and Marty will help document the endeavor with print articles, video, photos and social media.